icra/headspace/README.md

 "headspace" is a collection of R and JSL (JMP SAS) scripts to calculate pCO2 in freshwater samples using data from headspace analysis. "headspace" scripts account for the carbonate equilibrium in the equilibration vessel, a frequently disregarded issue when applying the headspace method in freshwater research.
 We offer a collection of tools to calculate pCO2 accounting for carbonate equilibria, and also to calculate the error associated with the commonly used headspace analysis that does not account for the carbonate equilibria.

-"headspace" comes as an R script (Rheadspace.R) and a JSL script for JMP.
+"headspace" comes as an R script (Rheadspace.R) and a JSL script for JMP (aslo in the format of a JMP add-in for user convenience).
 The R script is function for command line use or scripting, while the JSL script runs within JMP as a user-friendly graphical user interface.

 The distribution also includes a test dataset for R (R_test_data.csv and R_test_data_with_results.csv), as well as an additional file corresponding to the data shown in Figure 4 of the paper mentioned in the section # License